alfredodeza/python-cli/README.md

 # python-cli
 Build a Python command line tool from scratch

+This is part of [Scripting Withh Python and SQL](https://www.coursera.org/learn/scripting-with-python-sql-for-data-engineering-duke) Coursera course.

 ## Why a command-line tool

 The basis of becoming a better engineer starts with automation.
 Automate everything.
 Get into the habit of continuously automating everything that seems like it could be automated.
 A command line tool will give you the stepping stone for creating automation.
 It will allow you to avoid repetitive (and error-prone) tasks, while making you more prolific since a tool will do a task much faster.